ashishthaps/HDInsightClusterResizeWithDotNet-/README.md

 # HDInsightClusterResizeWithDotNet-
-Sample C# console app to resize your cluster grammatically.
+Sample C# console app to resize your cluster Programmatically.